Compare the best pool betting sites in the UK and our pool betting guide below.

 Pool betting was first introduced in 1923 by Littlewoods Pools and it was immediately a big hit, but almost a century on it remains very popular among a section of sports fans.

-Usually focused on horse racing, pool betting involves selecting a horse with the stake selected going into a central pool.
+Usually focused on horse racing, with most of the top sites offering this option, pool betting involves selecting a horse with the stake selected going into a central pool.
 If that horse wins, the stakes are divided up among the winners.

 This is different to most sports betting.
 When placing a bet on a race on a traditional sportsbook, users can see the price offered and will be told how much they are in line with their stake.
 But in pool betting, users have no idea how much money they are going to win, though on some sites like Betfair it is possible to see an estimation of the potential profits.
 This is because it depends on how many other people entered the pool by making the same selection on a bet.